-In case you are part of the estimated 69% U.S. citizens that take advantage of those Thanksgiving holiday deals, here are a few tips to keep your data safe from the Cyber Grinch:
+In case you are part of the estimated 69% U.S. citizens that take advantage of those Thanksgiving holiday deals, here are a few tips.

 - Use a secure connection- When shopping, avoid making your purchases through a public Wi-Fi network.
 While it may sound nice and convenient, Cyber Grinches can easily hack into a wireless network and access user details.